golanlevin/ExperimentalCapture/docs/typologies.md

 In this lecture, we examine *collections* through the related concepts of "small multiples" in information visualization, and "typologies" in photography.

+* [A helpful reading on Typologies](https://www.photopedagogy.com/typologies.html): Exploring photography as a tool for visual classification with August Sander, Bernd and Hilla Becher, Ed Ruscha and others.
+Adapted from Jon Nicholls, Thomas Tallis School.

 ---

 ## Small Multiples